Home

 Daily Healthy Eating Plan

 This is a week of menus for low glycemic eating.
-It includes the very important low glycemic snacks and even the number of calories per meal so you can strive to stay in the 1500 - 1800 range.
-The fats make it easier to eat less!
+It includes the very important low glycemic snacks and even the number of calories per meal.

 Glycemic Index List of Foods